Continuous maximum performance: Brushless motors from FAULHABER

 This is made possible by the inverse design of the brushless motor.
 The coil wound from copper wires acts as the stator, while the magnets act as the rotor.
 The control electronics direct the flow of current so that the coil produces a magnetic field that travels in a circle.
 This circular motion causes the magnetic rotor to rotate.

-How do brushless motors work?
+How does a brushless electric motor work?

 The windings are divided into several parts, which are alternately energized.
 They each generate a magnetic field.
 A precisely controlled, constant change in the power supply to the individual parts of the winding creates a corresponding pattern in the change of the magnetic fields.